SwiftStrike24/AI-Kraken-TradingBot/README.md

-# ChatGPT-Kraken Trading Bot
+# GPT-5 Kraken Trading Bot

-An experimental, fully autonomous cryptocurrency trading bot that uses OpenAI's ChatGPT-4o to manage a portfolio on the Kraken exchange.
+An experimental, fully autonomous cryptocurrency trading bot that uses OpenAI's GPT-5 to manage a portfolio on the Kraken exchange.

 **Disclaimer:** This is a highly experimental project and is for educational purposes only.
 It is NOT financial advice.
 Use at your own risk.